Vyral/base-template/_posts/2022-04-01-sellers-checklist-a-timeline-to-prep-your-home-for-sale.md

 This is the time to address major structural, systems, or cosmetic issues that could hurt the sale of your home down the line.
 For example, problems with the frame, foundation, or roof are likely to be flagged on an inspection report.
 Issues with the HVAC system, electrical wiring, or plumbing may cause the home to be unsafe.
 And sometimes outdated or unpopular design features can limit a home’s sales potential.&nbsp;

 Remember, when you’re dealing with major repairs or renovations, it’s best to give yourself as much time as possible.
-Given rampant labor and material shortages, starting right away can help you avoid costly delays.2 Contact us so we can guide you on the updates that are worth your time and investment.&nbsp;
+Given rampant labor and material shortages, starting right away can help you avoid costly delays.2 Contact us so we can guide you on the updates that are worth your time and investment.&nbsp;<br>&nbsp;

 **1 MONTH (OR MORE) BEFORE YOU LIST**